 Existing urban housing policy in Australia largely falls into three distinct categories:

-Each of these models, along with transit corridor apartment development, aims for density increases to be achieved without negatively affecting the more established and character-laden parts of a city.
-However these older ‘no-go’ suburbs nonetheless continue to face character and amenity pressures externally, due to their adjacency to medium and high density ‘go-go’ development zones, and from within, due to a constant erosion of character via small scale KDR infill.
+Each of these models, along with transit corridor apartment development, aim for density increases without negatively affecting the more established and character-laden parts of a city.
+However, these older ‘no-go’ suburbs nonetheless continue to face character and amenity pressures through ad-hoc redevelopment, whilst the avoidance of strategic change leaves them homogenised and at increased risk of gentrification and unaffordability.

 Why ‘Blue’field?
 Associated with calmness, stability and tradition, blue represents the perceived immutability of established suburbs, while ‘blue chip’ acknowledges the values – both financial and emotional – in play.

 The Bluefield Housing approach, underpinned by conceptually rigorous and multi-layered design research investigations, sees single allotments in older suburbs sensitively densified by using the tropes of suburban alterations and additions – the mainstay of practice for so many architects and a vital contributor to the global construction industry.
 Rather than reading a site as divisible into pre-determined minimum allotments, a Bluefield approach treats the existing housing, new additions and private open space holistically, offering opportunities for ageing-in-place, working from home, build-to-rent, multi-generational and cooperative living in established suburbs where housing diversity is elusive, yet so desperately needed.